 Scholarships and tuition reductions are available on a limited basis for applicants.
 Visit the Apply Page for informant about Tuition Reduction and Scholarship information for the program.
 Interns receive a $100 weekly stipend and are provided with accommodations in North Adams.

 Early Applications are strongly recommended.
 Applications will be reviewed on a rolling basis.
-The deadline for the program has been extended to February 22, 2016.
+The deadline for applications is January 27, 2017.

 FOR MORE INFORMATION contact